Badmuts/aula/README.md

 * **Microservices**: Implement a webservice using a microservice architecture
 * **Containerized**: Every service should be able to run within its own container.
-* **Cloud Native**: Try to incorporate useful tooling to make the project cloud native.
+* **Cloud Native**: Try to incorporate useful tooling from the CNCF project.
-* **Serverless**: Explore serverless architecture while still be able to manage own server deployments.
+* **Serverless**: Explore how serverless and a microservice architecture work together.
-* **Learn**: Explore latest techniques, tools within the Cloud Native industry and have fun doing so.
+* **Learn**: Explore latest techniques, tools from the Cloud Native Foundation and industry and have fun doing so.

 ## Getting started
 Recommend way is to use the provided docker environment: